 Chicken pot pie is a classic but can sometimes get a little messy, especially when served to little ones.
 These mini chicken pies are compact and easy to pick up and eat!
 I also love that I can offer a couple at a time and offer more as needed so that less goes to waste!

 Many people tend to use canned cream of chicken soup as the base of their pie filling, but the filling is so simple to make yourself with just a little chicken broth, heavy cream, and flour!
-I also like that I can control the sodium level when making my own base.
-Once you see how simple it is to make your own filling base, you’ll never want to go back 😉
+You’re also able to control the sodium level when making your own base.
+Once you see how simple it is to make your own filling base, you’ll never want to go back!
+And if you’re looking for more ways to use up leftover chicken, be sure to try out these broccoli and cheese pinwheels and these chicken salad rollups as well!

-Here is what you’ll need to make these mini chicken pot pies with pie crust:
+Here is what you’ll need to make these mini chicken pot pies:

-• Mixed Vegetables: I used frozen mixed veggies in a pinch, but you can use equal parts freshly chopped vegetables.
+• Mixed Vegetables: Frozen mixed veggies are great to use in a pinch, but you can use equal parts freshly chopped vegetables.

 • Onions: Freshly chopped onions add great flavor to the sauce filling.